 Negroes were a significant part of Abraham Lincoln's Springfield community.
 At the time of his arrival in 1837, Springfield had a Negro population of twenty-six, about one percent of the total population of 1,500.
 Six of those twenty-six were slaves.
 By the time of Lincoln's departure in 1861, the population had grown to 234 about 5 percent of the total population of approximately 5,000.
 These few Springfield Negroes had an impact on Lincoln that was far greater than their numbers imply.

-Nevertheless, the presence of Negros in early Springfield
+Nevertheless, the presence of Negroes in early Springfield

 and their relationships with and influence on Lincoln have been largely ignored

 |This daguerreotype photograph is the earliest confirmed picture of Abraham Lincoln, reportedly shot in 1846 by Nicholas H. Shepherd shortly after Lincoln was elected to the United States House of Representatives.|

 The simple answer is that most Negroes as well as whites were illiterate and therefore left little personal written evidence of their existence.
 As one Springfield Negro historian put it more than 90 years ago: “The history of the colored people of Sangamon County, like the sources of the common law, is shrouded in some mystery.
 The writer is confronted with an embarrassing lack of available data and must draw his material from the memories of such of the older settlers as remain, and to a still larger extent, from their descendants.”